In this post

 Recording tracks I have seen a curious case, and that is that, as with the heart rate data, there is a slight delay in making the recording, for example, the data from this cycling activity.

-According to Garmin's graph, I took the roundabout at 25.3 km/h.
-And I take this roundabout as a clear example of how fast I was going.
-Mostly because I went in quite far past it, as it is a downhill roundabout with a closed exit, and I had to brake quite hard not to go "over" it.
-Those 25 km/h seem to me to be quite consistent with the speed I could take at that time inside the roundabout.
+According to the Garmin graph, I took the traffic circle at 25.3 km/h.
+And I take this traffic circle as a clear example of how fast I was going.
+Most of all, because I entered the traffic circle quite a bit too fast, since it is a downhill traffic circle whose exit closes, and I had to brake quite hard to avoid going "over the top".
+Those 25 km/h seem to me to be quite consistent with the speed that pod would have been going at that moment inside the traffic circle.

 The problem is that, according to the graph obtained with the Fitbit Surge, at that precise moment it says it was running at 39km/h.
 It can be seen at the point marked on the roundabout and on the line on the graph.